blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

+- Assyria was a major civilization from Mesopotamia, a cradle of civilization.
+Assyrian history has been classified from the Bronze age (35th century BC) to the late Iron Age (lasted till AD 1500) as Early Assyrian, Old Assyrian, Middle Assyrian, Neo-Assyrian and post-Imperial Assyrian.
+- Chaldeans broke away from Assyrian empire into the Babylon
+- Neo-Assyrian empire was captured by the Neo-Babylonian empire, also known as the Chaldean empire, also from Mesopotamia.
+- [The Bible refers to Chaldeans as idolators who attacked the Jews.
+Some say that they are descendants of Abraham who turned to idolatry.
+Historically, the Chaldeans were educated people who studied science, history, languages, astronomy and also magic and astrology.]

 - Constantine The Great moved the capital of Roman Empire from Rome to Constantinople
 - Roman empire was invaded by the barbarians, or non-Romans
 - Roman empire was split into Western Roman empire and Eastern Roman empire, also called the Byzantine empire